 Chris: I was in advertising sales for Yellow Pages

 Are you thinking about buying and owning your very own campground?
 Sign up for our KOA Buyer’s Workshop to learn how to turn your dream into reality.
-Hosted virtually in 2020, workshop presenters will give you the unique opportunity to see the inner-workings of a campground.
-By the end of our online session you’ll have the hands-on knowledge you need to decide id campground ownership is for you.
+Workshop presenters from across the camping industry will give you the unique opportunity to see the inner-workings of a campground.
+By the end of our workshop you’ll have the hands-on knowledge you need to decide id campground ownership is for you.